 When Heydrich married Lina that same year, he asked Himmler and Ernst Röhm to be the godfathers of his first child.

-Reinhard Heydrich Organizes The SD
+Reinhard Heydrich Organizes The Sicherheitsdienst

 Himmler hired Heydrich the very year they met to establish a security unit within the Nazi party.
 Heydrich developed a security service known as the Sicherheitsdienst, or SD.
 Under Heydrich, this unit became the most valuable intelligence agency in the party and after Hitler became chancellor, the SD was appointed as the sole intelligence agency under the Third Reich.